lczech/genesis/doc/manual/tutorials/placement.md

 Genesis has classes and functions to work with all relevant data of evolutionary placement.
 This tutorial focuses on the actual placement data, that is, Pqueries with their placement positions.
-See the tutorial pages @ref tutorials_tree and @ref tutorials_sequence for details on those related topics.
+See the tutorial pages @ref tutorials_tree_basics and @ref tutorials_sequence for details on those related topics.

 The most important class for evolutionary placement is the @ref genesis::placement::Sample "Sample".
 A sample is a representation of a whole `jplace` file: It stores the